kubetoolsio/sanbox-examples/k8sGPT/intro.md

 ### Welcome !

-In this scenario we'll learn how to list all pods in the cluster.
+In this scenario we'll learn how to use K8sGPT to scan your Kubernetes clusters, diagnosing, and triaging issues in simple English.

 **HAVE FUN**